HewlettPackard/c2g-bench/README.md

 ### For the Energy System
 - **Renewable Integration:** Data centers absorb excess wind/solar, preventing curtailment.
 - **Grid Stability:** The DC acts as a "shock absorber" for the transmission grid, reducing reliance on fossil-fuel peaker plants.

-### For HPE and Industry Partners
-- **New Revenue Streams:** Grid operators (PJM, CAISO, ERCOT) pay for frequency regulation tracking — turning DC energy flexibility into direct profit.
-- **Faster Deployment:** Demonstrating the "handshake" proves HPE-powered DCs help stabilize the grid, accelerating construction permits.
-- **HPE Hardware Differentiation:** Explicit HPE Cray EX (liquid-cooled Zone A) and ProLiant (air-cooled Zone B) with CDU pump as a thermal-battery lever — unique to this benchmark.

 ### For AI Research (NeurIPS 2026)
 - **Cyber-Physical Benchmark:** The first high-fidelity, multi-market testbed for hierarchical RL on real infrastructure physics.